How Your Dental Visit Can Prevent or Detect Cancer

 encontrar mi

-Dentists and dental hygienists look at your mouth, tongue, and nearby tissue much more closely than you do.
+Part of your routine dental visit is a cancer screening test.
+Dentists and dental hygienists look at your mouth, tongue, and nearby tissue much more closely than you can.
 They can find pre-cancerous or cancerous spots in the early stages of growth.
 Cancer of the mouth is called oral cancer.

-Oral cancers in younger people without these risk factors have been on the rise.
-This is due to the high rate of human papillomavirus (HPV), a sexually transmitted virus that is known to cause cancers of the oral cavity, cervix, anus, penis, vagina, and vulva (learn more about HPV and cancer).
-Oral cancers can happen in people with no risk factors at all, so screening is important for everyone.
+- Infection with the Human papillomavirus (HPV).
+Oral cancer in younger people is on the rise because of the high rates of HPV infection.
+HPV is a sexually transmitted virus that is known to cause cancers of the oral cavity, cervix, anus, penis, vagina, and vulva (learn more about HPV and cancer).

 - A sore that bleeds easily or does not heal.